-Paula really liked Betsy’s new horse.
-That worried me.
-I began to think about what I could do for my next horse picture that would make it better than Betsy’s.
+Paula really liked Betsy’s new horse, which worried me.
+I thought about what I could do for my next horse picture that would make it better than Betsy’s.

 Did I mention that I come from a large family?
 By kindergarten, I was already a master at competing for attention.
 I had a baby sister who was blonde, rather than brunette like myself and I spent the first three years of her life trying get rid of her, dropping marbles into her bed regularly and hoping she’d choke on them, before admitting that maybe she wasn’t going away after all.
 Anyway, all this to say that when Betsy threw down the competitive horse drawing gauntlet, I was primed and ready.